 Georgetown's Master of Arts Program in Democracy and Governance addresses the diverse challenges and obstacles to achieving sustained democratization and effective governance.
-Leading scholars and practitioners in the field teach core courses, while courses offered by the Department of Government and other Georgetown departments permits students to design a program that meets their specific interests (see recent course offerings and alumni recommendations).
+Leading scholars and practitioners in the field teach core courses, while courses offered by the Department of Government and other Georgetown departments permits students to design a program that meets their specific interests (see recent course offerings).

 The program typically takes two years to complete on a full-time basis, though some students elect to complete the program on a part-time basis over three years.
 Full-time students take anywhere from three to five courses per semester (9 to 15 credits), though nine credits qualifies as full-time.
 Part-time students typically take two courses per semester, and may also participate in the summer session.

 All students must complete the following three requirements:

 1. GOVT 564: Comparative Democratization -or- GOVT 645: Theories of Political Development